okta/okta.github.io/_source/_posts/2017-11-29-bootiful-development-with-spring-boot-and-react.md

 * [Build a Preact App with Authentication ](/blog/2017/10/19/build-a-preact-app-with-authentication)
 * [Create a Custom Login Form with Okta's React SDK](/code/react/okta_react.html#create-a-custom-login-form)

 You can find the source code associated with this article [on GitHub](https://github.com/oktadeveloper/spring-boot-react-example).
-The basic example (without authentication) is in the `master` branch, while the Okta integration is in the `okta` branch.
+The primary example (without authentication) is in the `master` branch, while the Okta integration is in the `okta` branch.
 To check out the Okta branch on your local machine, run the following commands.

 ```bash
 git clone git@github.com:oktadeveloper/spring-boot-react-example.git
 git checkout okta
 ```

-If you find any issues, please add a comment below and I'll do my best to help.
+If you find any issues, please add a comment below, and I'll do my best to help.